SalesRight CEO Bill Wilson explores this topic on the SalesBabble Podcast — listen by clicking here.

 4. Make Every Follow-up High Value

 Every salesperson knows that follow-ups are a necessity of the job.
-A good follow-up builds the foundation needed to keep top of mind with prospects.
+A good follow-up builds the foundation needed to keep top of mind with prospects, and helps nurture the relationship you need to close.

 To do this, do more than ask the prospects what they think.
 Messages like “Hi again, following up on my last email” are low valule to the person receiving them.
 In contrast, sending a message that points out changes, updates, or key values mentioned in previous conversations engages the prospect’s needs and shows them you’re paying attention to what they want.